yogeshwaran01/Instant-Host/README.md

 [![Python application](https://github.com/yogeshwaran01/Instant-Host/actions/workflows/python-app.yml/badge.svg)](https://github.com/yogeshwaran01/Instant-Host/actions/workflows/python-app.yml)

-Host satitc pages and Files from your Terminal.
-It can host your html, json, xml and many non-binary files.
-All hosted files are encrypted and commpressed.
+Host static pages and Files from your Terminal.
+It can host your HTML, JSON, XML, and many non-binary files.
+All hosted files are encrypted and compressed.

 ## Installation